1. The market is resilient

-No matter how awful things may look on a particular day or during a particular week, stocks have always gone up over time and have always more than made back their losses.
+No matter how awful things may look on a particular day or during a particular week, stocks generally make back their losses and then some.

-Aren't you invested for the long haul, working toward a big goal down the road — namely, a comfortable retirement?
-The worst thing is to go off track by ditching investments just because Wall Street is having a bad day.
+Aren't you invested for the long haul, working toward a big goal down the road — maybe a comfortable retirement?
+The worst thing is to go off track by ditching investments just because Wall Street has a rough couple of days.

 If volatility in your accounts keeps you up at night, maybe you need to reevaluate your investment mix.
-You should be diversified anyway, with some money in risk-free savings, to help you weather these storms.
+Your money should be diversified, to help you weather these storms.

 The best approach is to not look at your battered balances and keep your hands off your portfolio.
-Think about using a robo-advisor like Betterment or Blooom that will automatically adjust your investments in the face of changing market conditions.
+Think about using an automated service like Wealthsimple that will automatically adjust your investments in the face of changing market conditions.

 "Focus on what you can control: paying low fees, holding a diversified portfolio and automating your finances," Nugent says, "so you're less likely to react emotionally to short-term fluctuations."